 I am interested in the process and mechanisms of evolution.
 I study this primarily in fungi using comparative, computational, and experimental tools.
-We utilize genomic tools like high throughput sequencing, computational tools for sequence analysis, molecular evolution, and phylogenetics, and molecular biology tools to explore the functions of genes or genomic regions identified by analyses to be involved in processes we study.
+We utilize genome and RNA sequencing, sequence analysis, molecular evolution, and phylogenetics, and molecular biology tools to explore the functions of genes or genomic regions identified by analyses to be involved in processes we study.

 To address this work we also need tools to sift and mine the gigantic datasets that genomics can produce.
 I have focused on building tools for comparative and computational analyses of genomes including work on the BioPerl and Gbrowse projects and the development of open source software for bioinformatics and life sciences research through the Open Bioinformatics Foundation.

 The lab is also focused on the development of databases for fungal genome data to make the genome and functional information more available.
 I also blog about interesting findings in fungal, microbial, and genome research and share protocols and coordinate projects through a wiki site.

 At UCR I teach in different years a selection of these courses.

 Bio119 – Introduction to Genomics & Bioinformatics